Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Monte Carlo simulation

 \subsection{Coverage probability}

 We assess coverage probability of the bootstrap-based data augmentation and uncertainty quantification method outlined in Section~\ref{subsct:uncertainty} using the parameters $(n, N, t) = (500, 30, 1)$, with $n_{\text{boot}} = 5000$ bootstrap individuals and 720 sampled locations for each bootstrap individual.
-A Monte Carlo simulation with 100 iterations, summarized in Table~\ref{tab:coverage}, evaluates the (MSE) of the bootstrap estimator, alongside the average coverage proportion and the average width of the point-wise confidence intervals.
-Targeting a nominal coverage level of 0.95, the total variation (TV) method exhibits reasonable coverage.
-Other methods show notably lower coverage.
-Compared with same $(n,N,t)$ setting in Table~\ref{meanMSE}, the bootstrap estimate considerably improves the MSE for all estimators and simulated maps.
-Overall, the TV method demonstrates good performance with better coverage while maintaining reasonably sized confidence intervals.
-This suggests that our method provides a useful framework for practitioners to assess the significance of key propensity regions.
-To illustrate the uncertainty measures, Figure~\ref{fig:coverage} presents typical point-wise uncertainty intervals for the four estimators based on the \texttt{lake} simulated profile.
+A Monte Carlo simulation with 1000 iterations, summarized in Table~\ref{tab:coverage}, evaluates the average total coverage proportion of the point-wise confidence intervals.
+Since practitioners are mostly concerned with distinguishing high‑ and low‑risk areas, we also report the average coverage proportion separately for the low‑risk and high‑risk regions.
+Targeting a nominal coverage level of 0.95, the tomographic TV method exhibits close to nominal coverage for the high-risk region, while reasonable coverage for low-risk region.
+Other methods show notably lower coverage, with methods applied with the direct preprocessing being the worst.
+Overall, the tomographic TV method demonstrates good performance with better coverage.
+The diminished coverage in low‑risk regions is unsurprising, reflecting the shrinkage bias typical of penalized estimators.
+In contrast, the near‑nominal coverage achieved in high‑risk regions confirms that the areas of greatest concern are accurately detected.
+This suggests that our method provides a useful framework for practitioners to assess the significance of critical propensity hotspots.
+To illustrate the uncertainty measures, Figure~\ref{fig:coverage} presents typical point-wise uncertainty intervals for the eight estimators based on the \texttt{lake} simulated profile.